 Ready to face your family and friends after a week (or day) of engaged life but dreading the silliest and most frustrating of all small talk conversation starters for engaged couples?
-“When’s the wedding?”
+“When’s the big day?”

-Well once you’ve told them to leave you alone because there’s no way you’ve organised anything yet, you might actually start thinking about when you actually will get married.
-Then comes the question of how to choose your wedding day.
+Well once you’ve told them to leave you alone (because no, you haven’t organised anything yet), you might want to start thinking about when you actually will get married.
+So how do you set a date?

 How important is your wedding date?